hijoput4/SharingWare/OTHERS/linux.md

 ### A toxic community of trolls and whiners.
 They are anchored on the idea of "somebody is the cultprit, but we are not".
 Everything that fails in linux, is somebody else's culprit.
 The lack of native software available for this platform, is the result of linux users thinking capitalism is the cause of developers not doing anything, they blame everything but themselves.
 You can imagine that this will go on forever with that excuse, right?.
 They all rest on wine to be able to run more or less decent software (made for Windows) but then they spit on wine because "it has bugs".
 Really, they hate it.
 These people are weird.
 If it wasn't for wine, Linux would be long forgotten.
 Don't dare to point out that linux has a complete lack of software or anything like that (in fact, any criticism), because they will tell you the same story: "its because people do what they can if they are not being paid".
 EXACTLY... that is the issue, nobody moves his/her ass to develop software; but then they say Linux is the best option.
 Be careful with these liars.

+### Things I've personally 'lost' after migrating:
+- Topaz software.
+- All games have problems with screen tearing and activating vsync makes it WORSE.
+- No more Teracopy.
+All linux copy programs are utter shit.
+None of them can replace the default copy command unlike in Windows.
+I got corrupted files by using the default copy.
+- Profiles for my mouse (logitech g604), linux has piper which is a piece of useless software.
+No more profiles for different games, since this crap can only manage internal memory and it does it wrong most of the times.
+- Photoshop, using an old portable in which the menues get glitched.
+- Paint.net.
+No graphics alternatives, they are the worst software that I've seen in a loooong time in general.
+- Foobar2000 can't use multimedia keyboard keys, because wine doesn't support that.
+If it crashes, you have to delete its databases and start over with configs.
+See above ("crash" may be a normal system shutdown while its open)
+- Everything in general is a mess; customization requires stupid amounts of time and its very limited.
+Changing normal settings is a pain in the ass because things break on the next restart.
+Simple stuff is horribly complicated in linux.
+- Full of GUI glitches and freezes.
+- Lost HDD space due to wine prefixes (70GB)
+- Software library: there is simply no good software out there, while in windows I could just dive github and it was really easy. __WINDOWS HAS MORE FOSS SOFTWARE THAN LINUX!!!!__
+- To upgrade MPV player you need to make a course and it has dependency conflicts.
+- No more "simplewall".
+- No more "clowd" for video and image screenshots.
+- Unstability, the system is very prone to fail.
+- Root operations make your life miserable, requiring extra steps and time lost.
+- By default linux will make your boot times increase by the minutes if you use network drives or shares.
+This is because the dumb OS waits until the network is reachable before booting up.
+AGAIN, BY DEFAULT.

+# IN THE END, IF YOU INSTALL LINUX, YOU ARE JUST INSTALLING A LAUNCHER FOR THE WINDOWS APPS (THAT WORK) BECAUSE IT DOESN'T HAVE PROPER NATIVE SOFTWARE.
+LINUX IS PRONE TO DISSAPEAR IN THE FAR FUTURE AS WINDOWS IS ALREADY INTEGRATING WITH IT AND THE USERBASE IS SIMPLY NOT MOVING THEIR ASSES TO FIX IT AND ARE INSTEAD RELYING ON WINE FOR EVERYTHING WHILE THEY SOMEHOW HATE IT.